 Follow Paul on Twitter

-Since joining KLAS in 2012, Paul has immersed himself in everything Las Vegas.
+Since joining KLAS, Paul has immersed himself in everything Las Vegas.
 When he’s not on the anchor desk, he can be found emceeing charity events.

 During his first event in front of about 600 people at the Paris Hotel, Las Vegas mayor Carolyn Goodman planted a big kiss on Paul…who blushed before calling Mrs. Goodman “the best kissing mayor in America.”
 Looking back, it was a nice welcome to town.